koffiedrinker/notes/compile_and_run_guide.md

 exec timeout -s9 5m /full/path/to/executable
 ```
 Source: Kudos to picoCTF people from which I got this little bash script. :)

+To get everything working, append the name of the service ('ctf_challenge') and the port to `/etc/services`.
+Then restart xinetd.